svn2github/dotnetzip/Readme.txt

 provide a managed-code library for ZIP files, you can now use it library from any COM environment, including Javascript, VBScript, VB6, VBA, PHP, Perl, and others.
-Using DotNetZip, you could generate an AES-encrypted zip file from within the code of an Excel macro, for example.
+Using DotNetZip, you could generate an AES-encrypted zip file from within the code of a macro running in MS-Excel, for example.

 DotNetZip works with applications running on PCs with Windows.
 There is a version of this library available for the .NET Compact Framework, too.

-DotNetZip is not tested for use with Mono, but many people use the binary releases with Mono successfully, without change.
+I have not tested DotNetZip for use with Mono, but I've heard reports that people use the binary releases with Mono successfully, without change.

 License